Introspective Deep Metric Learning for Image Retrieval: Experiments

-During testing, we adopt the original similarity metric without our uncertainty-aware term.
-As an alternative, we conducted an experiment using the introspective similarity metric (ISM) during testing on the CUB-200-2011 and Cars196 datasets, as shown in Table~\ref{tab:ISM}.
+\textbf{Effect of the Metric Formulation during Testing:} During testing, we adopt the original similarity metric without our uncertainty-aware term.
+As an alternative, we conducted an experiment using the introspective similarity metric (ISM) during testing, as shown in Table~\ref{tab:ISM}.
 We observe a decrease in performance when using ISM during testing, indicating a harmful effect of using uncertainty to weaken the similarity discrepancy during inference.
-This is reasonable since providing a clear and confident similarity judgment is probably more beneficial to discriminative tasks such as image classification.
+This is reasonable since providing a clear and confident similarity judgment is more beneficial to discriminative tasks.